HildoBijl/stepwise/packages/cas/src/expressions/README.md

 It often happens that a preset is almost what you want, but not quite.
 In that case, you can adapt it, for instance by adding options or removing them.

 ```
-exp.mergeNumbers(['sortSums', 'sortProducts'], ['mergeFractionNumbers']) // Do sort sums/products, but don't turn 16/10 into 8/5.
+exp.mergeNumbers(['sortSums', 'sortProducts'], ['combineNumbersInFractions']) // Do sort sums/products, but don't turn 16/10 into 8/5.
 ```